-All municipalities in Victoria are revalued every two years.
-All properties in Horsham Rural City Council were revalued during 2016 by Council's Contract Valuer at a level of value date of 1st January, 2016.
+All municipalities in Victoria are revalued every year.
+All properties in Horsham Rural City Council were revalued during 2018 by Council's Contract Valuer at a level of value date of 1st January, 2018.

 Three values have been returned by Council's Valuer for each property as follows: